 If you have a daily routine to enjoy a cup of tea at the end of the day, that time might be a good opportunity to gain a sense of “controlling time”, especially if you combine it with the morning tea-meditation when you set up the daily goal.

-Probably the above suggestions are a mere reminder rather than a brand new concept.
-I hope this reminder is useful to you.
+Most likely, the above suggestions are a mere reminder rather than a brand new concept.
+Nonetheless, I hope this reminder is useful to you.

 Wishing you the best voyage on this new journey that we are in together.